sofa-framework/SofaPython3/docs/sphinx/source/content/UsingThePlugin.rst

 Now, the sphere is stopped by the floor, as it should be.
 Congratulations!
 You made your first SOFA scene in Python3!

-For more information on how to use the SOFA modules bindings in python, visit this page: :doc:`SofaModule`
+For more information on how to use the SOFA modules bindings in python, visit this page: :doc:`Modules`

 .. _fullscene: